h2oprince1/average-income-thailand/README.md

-# Average income of person per household
+# Average Income Of Person Per Household.
 This Project is a part of the subject Problem Solving in information Technology *(PSIT)*, Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang *(KMITL)*.